 Let \(b \geq 2\) be an integer.
 Define a representation of a real number in \([0,1]\) in terms of base \(b\) rather than base 10 and prove Proposition 1.5.1 for base \(b\text{.}\)

-Using the previous exercise with \(b=2\) (binary), show that cardinality of \(\R\) is the same as the cardinality of \(\sP(\N)\text{,}\) obtaining yet another (though related) proof that \(\R\) is uncountable.
-Hint: Construct two injections, one from \([0,1]\) to \(\sP(\N)\) and one from \(\sP(\N)\) to \([0,1]\text{.}\) Hint 2: Given a set \(A \subset \N\text{,}\) let the \(n\)th binary digit of \(x\) be 1 if \(n\in A\text{.}\)
+Using the previous exercise with \(b=2\) (binary), show that the cardinality of \(\R\) is the same as the cardinality of \(\sP(\N)\text{,}\) obtaining yet another (though related) proof that \(\R\) is uncountable.
+Hint: Construct two injections, one from \([0,1]\) to \(\sP(\N)\) and one from \(\sP(\N)\) to \([0,1]\text{.}\) Hint 2: Given a set \(A \subset \N\text{,}\) the map that makes the \(n\)th binary digit of \(x\) be 1 if \(n\in A\) almost works, but is not one-to-one.
+Modify it.

 (Challenging) Explicitly construct an injection from \([0,1] \times [0,1]\) to \([0,1]\) (think about why this is so surprising 1